meilisearch/documentation/reference/api/overview.md

 These optional parameters are a sequence of key-value pairs and appear after the question mark (`?`) in the endpoint.
 You can list multiple query parameters by separating them with an ampersand (`&`).
 The order of query parameters does not matter.

-We omit this section if an endpoint does not take any query parameters.
+If an endpoint does not take any query parameters, this section is not present in that endpoint's documentation.

 ## Headers